CHEAT SHEET: Pallet Rack Damage Priority Classification

-To ensure the integrity of your pallet rack systems, it’s essential to understand the various types of damage that can be found on racks and their components.
+To ensure the integrity of your pallet rack systems, it’s essential to understand the various types of damage found on racks and their components.
 If you’ve seen damage in your warehouse, you might wonder: is it bad?
 How bad?

 Racking damage classification is necessary to ensure that rack damage and issues identified during inspections are appropriately addressed to prevent any opportunity for racking failure.
 The following is a brief review of the different damage priorities and a classification system used to communicate findings after a baseline audit or rack inspection.